Context: During my two years in the JET Programme, I lived in a small apartment in northern Japan

 My two weeks in New York were amazing.
 I strolled out into the streets of Nyack and even NYC with my light fall jacket and only the fifth warmest pair of gloves I own.
 I rolled my eyes as I heard strangers speak with trepidation of the upcoming 35 degree weekend.
 My cozy bed in my radiator-heated childhood home never felt so amazing.
 When it was time to come back, I had no reservations about returning to the job, the kids, or the strange lack of hamburger buns and vanilla yogurt.
 Just the damned cold.

 So, just as Dante departed the comparatively toasty Eighth Circle for the frozen prison of the Ninth, so did I plunge back into Miyagi Prefecture.
 The sun was shining and only two inches of snow coated the ground, but when I went around back to turn the water back on, it started gushing out of the external pipe box.
 I unscrewed the cover plate and discovered a small but critical crack in a single pipe.
 It turned out that even with the water shut off, what remained in those pipes was enough to burst them.
-My neighbor and fellow American, SK, had forgotten to turn off his power, so he was fine, because apparently as long as the power is on, a small heater runs inside that pipe box.
+My neighbor and fellow American had forgotten to turn off his power, so he was fine, because apparently as long as the power is on, a small heater runs inside that pipe box.
 A plumber arrived an hour later to assess the damage, but the problem could not be fixed for an entire week.
 While I was nevertheless grateful that the town would foot the bill, this still represented a mild inconvenience.
-With no running water, I brushed my teeth either with bottled water or at school, got takeout for every meal, showered at SK’s place, and took care of most of my toiletry needs while on the job.
+With no running water, I brushed my teeth either with bottled water or at school, got takeout for every meal, showered at a neighbor’s place, and took care of most of my toilet needs while on the job.
 Still, I had no choice but to pee into the dry shower drain a few times late at night.
-I have to wonder what they would have proposed had SK not been there to offer me his shower.
+I have to wonder what they would have proposed had nobody been there to offer me a place to shower.

 The plumber did come back a week later to take care of the problem.
 Unfortunately, he didn’t bother verifying his handiwork before leaving.
 As he drove away, I discovered that even though the water was turned on, none of it would run, as all the pipes between the external box and my faucets were completely frozen.
 As the kitchen is the room most distanced from the unforgiving winter air, the kitchen sink was the first to be liberated of its icy shackles; its water started flowing after about an hour of leaving the faucet on.
 I poured buckets of the hot water from there onto the shower’s tap unit, until at last I heard the ice inside breaking up.
 It was at that point that I checked the toilet for the first time since getting home.
 The inside of both the bowl and tank were solid blocks, despite my turning them into vodka cocktails.
 Higher proof next time, perhaps?
 Several more buckets of hot water sufficed to defrost the toilet.
 The bathroom sink, though, refused to start for another week or so.